-The Office of Financial Aid and Scholarships (OFAS) offers students information and options to overcome financial barriers and reach their educational pursuits.
-There are several types of financial assistance to help students pay for college.
+The Office of Financial Aid and Scholarships (OFAS) offers students information and options to finance educational pursuits.
+There are several types of financial assistance to help students overcome financial barriers to educational goals.
 Funding is provided by the government (federal, state, and county), institutional programs and tuition waivers, and private scholarship donors.
 The first step in applying for most financial aid programs is to complete the Free Application for Federal Student Aid (FAFSA).
 Additionally, PCC students have the benefit of completing a scholarship profile on Scholarship Universe to ensure students receive the best financial aid package to meet their financial needs.

-The Free Application for Federal Student Aid (FAFSA) is available online at www.studentaid.gov.
+The Free Application for Federal Student Aid (FAFSA) is available online at FAFSA.gov.
 Additionally, here is Information about Scholarship Universe and the login to the system

-You will find specific details about your financial aid package at MyPima on the financial aid tab, or by contacting us using the ASKAztec chat feature on the website, by calling 520-206-4950 or by emailing us at fahelp@pima.edu.
+On the PCC OFAS webpage you will find specific details about your financial aid package at MyPima on the financial aid tab, or by contacting us using ASKAztec chat feature on the website, by calling 520-206-4950 or by emailing us at fahelp@pima.edu.